arei/node-untappd/README.md

 ## Getting Started

- 1. If you have never done so, sign up for Untappd and download it to your favorite mobile device.
+ 1. If you have never done so, sign up for [Untappd](http://untappd.com) and download it to your favorite mobile device.
  2. Have a nice craft beer and make sure to Checkin.
  3. You need to get yourself an Untappd API Key.
-To do so, go complete the Untappd API Key Form.
+To do so, go complete the [Untappd API Key Form](http://untappd.com/api/register?register=new).
  4. Have more nice craft beer, make more checkins.
- 5. Wait for an answer.
+ 5. Wait for Untappd to email you your key.
 This takes around two (2) business days.
  6. Download node-untappd.
  7. Look at the Example, beer is optional but encouraged.